devopsarr/readarr-go/readarr/docs/QueueDetailsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListApiV1QueueDetailsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListQueueDetailsRequest struct via the builder pattern

 Name | Type | Description  | Notes